How to Request Ingalls Memorial Hospital Medical Records with DoNotPay

 Like many patients, you may receive care at multiple locations.
 It's not uncommon for consumers to have a primary care doctor at one facility, specialty doctors with their privacy practices, and alternative medicine practitioners such as naturopaths or chiropractors at others.
 Moreover, each location and provider can have their own requirements for requesting medical forms.
 Fortunately, you can always rely on DoNotPay to simplify this process.
 DoNotPay can draft and submit medical records requests on your behalf.
 You can also rely on DoNotPay to get answers to questions like, "How long are my medical records kept?", "How do I request my medical records?", and "What are my HIPAA rights?".
-As the world's first robot lawyer and a valuable source of legal, medical, and financial information, DoNotPay has got you covered.
+As the world's first AI Consumer Champion and a valuable source of legal, medical, and financial information, DoNotPay has got you covered.
 With the DoNotPay Request Medical Records product, taking charge of your health is easy.

 Getting Electronic Copies of Your Medical Records

 Medical records were once documented in physical files that were manually transported from office to office.
 Given the vast range of security vulnerabilities that physical documents are subject to, medical records are now stored electronically.
 There are, in fact, three types of medical records that a patient can have:

 - EHRs or electronic health records